 - Develops and presents explanations for processes and practices used and results obtained.

-- Determines the main ideas of a scientific text and sites specific evidence to support ideas and claims about scientific texts.
+- Determines the main ideas of a scientific text and cites specific evidence to support ideas and claims about scientific texts.

 - Analyzes relevant charts, diagrams, and graphs about a scientific topic.

-The Common Core does not address the specific topics to be covered in 6th grade but instead specifies the set skills to be covered in middle school.
-The grades in which these skills are covered and what topics are covered vary according to different states’ standards.
-Consult your child’s school or state standards for further details on the specific topics your child will study.
+The Common Core does not address the specific topics to be covered in 6th grade; instead, it specifies the set skills to be covered in middle school.
+The grades in which these skills are covered and which topics are included vary according to different states’ standards.
+Consult your child’s school or state standards for further details on the specific material your child will study.
 The following skills have been set forth as essential for social studies and history in middle school.

 In order to build social studies skills, your middle school student: